ankidroid/Anki-Android/FAQ.md

 1. Once completed, you can re-enable `Fetch media on sync` if you don't want to manually manage your media moving forward.
 Note that keeping this enabled will require that you do a full media sync to AnkiWeb from AnkiDroid unless you do a full media sync from your other Anki client

 ### Why doesn't my sound or image work on AnkiDroid
+There is a problem with the card/deck that was imported.
+Please contact the deck author if the following steps do not resolve your issue.

 The most likely reason is that the media files are not in the main AnkiDroid `collection.media` folder.
 If you are using sync then please make sure that the "fetch media on sync" preference is enabled in all of your Anki clients, and if not then re-sync from all your clients.

 If the files are loaded from the internet over `http`, load them via `https` URLs.
 If HTTPS is not available, you can automatically convert these links to local files via an Anki Desktop Addon: https://ankiweb.net/shared/info/1293255374